alvin-est/crispy-chainsaw/README.md

 ---

+## User Story

+## Acceptance Criteria

+---

+# AI Recommendations

 ## Technical Acceptance Criteria

-- **Server-side APIs:** The app could use APIs from text-to-speech services like Google Cloud Text-to-Speech, Amazon Polly, or Microsoft Azure Cognitive Services to convert text to speech.
+- **Server-side APIs:** The app could use APIs from text-to-speech services like Google Cloud Text-to-Speech, Amazon Polly, Microsoft Azure Cognitive Services, or ElevenLabs API to convert text to speech.
 - **Client-side storage:** The app could store user preferences, uploaded files, and favorite text-to-speech conversions using local storage or cookies.
-- **Modal:** The app could use a modal to display text-to-speech conversion options, such as voice, language, and speed.
+- **Modal:** The app could use a modal (pop-up) to display text-to-speech conversion options, such as voice, language, and speed.
-- **CSS framework:** The app could use a CSS framework like Materialize or Semantic UI instead of Bootstrap.
+- **CSS framework:** The app could use a CSS framework like Materialize, Tailwind, or Semantic UI instead of Bootstrap.
 - **Interactive:** The app would accept and respond to user input, such as uploading files, entering text, and selecting conversion options.

 ## Concept